Trump, in 2020 campaign mode, calls Democrats ‘radical’

 Trump spoke fondly of his 2016 race, calling it “a defining moment in American history.”
 He said that in the years since, he had upended Washington, staring down “a corrupt and broken political establishment” and restoring a government “of, for and by the people.”

 He never has really stopped running.
-He filed for re-election on January 20, 2017, the day of his inauguration, and held his first 2020 rally in February, 2017, in nearby Melbourne.
+He filed for reelection on Jan.
+20, 2017, the day of his inauguration, and held his first 2020 rally in February, 2017, in nearby Melbourne.
 He has continued holding his signature “Make America Great Again” rallies in the months since.

 Trump asked the crowd whether he should stick with “Make America Great Again” or upgrade his slogan.
 His new one — “Keep America Great” — was greeted with boisterous cheers.